cloudfoundry/docs-deploying-cf/common/login-server.md

 The links "Forgot Password" and "Create an account" should be configured.
 These features are not implemented by Login Server; and require that you have a user-facing dashboard/console/portal to allow users to create accounts and request passwords be reset.

-By default, if the `properties.login.links` section is omitted these links will reference the public https://console.run.pivotal.io/ portal service.
+By default, if the `properties.login.links` section is omitted these links will reference the public Apps Manager at https://console.run.pivotal.io/.
 This is very confusing to your users.
 As such you must configure these links to your own dashboard/console.